 The adoption of a quality management system should be a strategic decision of an organization.
 The design and implementation of an organization's quality management system is influenced by: its business environment, changes in that environment, or risks associated with that environment; its varying needs; its particular objectives; the products it provides; the processes it employs; its size and organizational structure.
-It is not the intent of this I structure of quality management systems or uniformity of documentation.
+It is not the intent of this International Standard to imply uniformity in the structure of quality management systems or uniformity of documentation.

-The quality management system requirements specified in this I are complementary to requirements for products.
+The quality management system requirements specified in this International Standard are complementary to requirements for products.
 Information marked "NOTE" is for guidance in understanding or clarifying the associated requirement.

-The light state of the second can be used by internal and external parties, including certification bodies, to assess the organization's ability to meet customer, statutory and regulatory requirements applicable to the product, and the organization's own requirements.
+This International Standard can be used by internal and external parties, including certification bodies, to assess the organization's ability to meet customer, statutory and regulatory requirements applicable to the product, and the organization's own requirements.

-The quality management principles stated in ISO 9000 and ISO 9004 have been taken into consideration during the development of this I
+The quality management principles stated in ISO 9000 and ISO 9004 have been taken into consideration during the development of this International Standard.